-Dayle holds a Bachelor of Arts (Criminal Justice & Human Behaviour) from Griffith University, a Master of Social Science (Criminology) from The University of Queensland and a Post-Graduate Certificate in Policing, Intelligence & Counter-terrorism from Macquarie University.
+Dayle has completed the Oxford Scenarios Programme at the Saïd Business School at Oxford University.
+She holds a Bachelor of Arts (Criminal Justice & Human Behaviour) from Griffith University, a Master of Social Science (Criminology) from The University of Queensland and a Post-Graduate Certificate in Policing, Intelligence & Counterterrorism from Macquarie University.
+She is an NSC alumni, having completed the Director-level Executive Development Program in 2019.

 Crawford School of Public Policy